UNDERGRADUATE ACCELERATOR PROGRESSION REQUIREMENTS

 - In accordance with AU academic regulation 4.3.4, “Students are responsible for determining any academic or financial implications for repeating courses.
 In the context of this policy, passing a course includes meeting any stipulations needed to satisfy a University or major or minor requirement.
 Grades for each attempt are computed in the overall cumulative GPA, but only the highest grade and the credit associated with that grade counts toward the major GPA requirements.”

-- In some cases, students may have the opportunity to appeal progression requirements and standards.
+- In some cases, students may have the opportunity to appeal a dismissal.
 For more information on the appeal process, click here.